Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-textboxes/check-sequence/_index.md

 If the TextBox has both a Next shape (`Next`) and a Previous shape (`Previous`), this indicates that it is in the middle of the sequence.
 The message "The middle of the sequence" will be displayed.

-## step 5: Verification of the end of the sequence:
+## Step 5: Verification of the end of the sequence:

 ```csharp
 if (textBox.
 Next == null && textBox.
 Previous != null)